Flexible electronics: Base material

 The base material is the flexible polymer film which provides the foundation for the laminate.
 Under normal circumstances, the flex circuit base material provides most primary physical and electrical properties of the flexible circuit.
 In the case of adhesiveless circuit constructions, the base material provides all of the characteristic properties.

 While a wide range of thickness is possible, most flexible films are provided in a narrow range of relatively thin dimension from 12 μm to 125 μm (1/2 mil to 5 mils) but thinner and thicker material are possible.
 Thinner materials are of course more flexible and for most material, stiffness increase is proportional to the cube of thickness.
 Thus for example, means that if the thickness is doubled, the material becomes eight times stiffer and will only deflect 1/8 as much under the same load.

-There are a number of different materials used as base films including: polyester (PET), polyimide (PI), polyethylene naphthalate (PEN), polyetherimide (PEI), along with various fluoropolymers (FEP) and copolymers.
+There are a number of different materials used as base films including: polyester (PET, polyethylene terephthalate), polyimide (PI), polyethylene naphthalate (PEN), polyetherimide (PEI), along with various fluoropolymers (FEP) and copolymers.
 Polyimide films are most prevalent owing to their blend of advantageous electrical, mechanical, chemical and thermal properties.
+PET is also common due to its cheap cost.
+PET is not as strong (needs thicker films) and has lower thermal resistance.
+On the other hand, it is not as moisture-sensitive and can be made fully transparent.
+More recently, Parylene-based ultra-thin (5 to 20 µm), flexible circuit boards have been demonstrated.
+Because the material is compatible with cleanroom technologies such as photolithography, CMP, as well as wet and dry etching, electronic structures can be directly fabricated and patterned on the substrate, enabling higher-level integration schemes.
+While parylene-based printed circuit boards are slightly more expensive than polyimide, they offer a high material and process compatibility and improved miniturization capabilites.
+Parylene’s dielectric loss factor is lower than that of polyimide, which makes it well-suited for high-frequency applications.
+Parylene’s transparency in the visible and IR spectrum also allows for applications in the field of optics and integrated photonics.
+Furthermore, Parylene-based wafer bonding enables more sophisticated 3D integration processes.